DOH Reports 1 New Case of COVID-19 Overnight

 - Pending: 0

-To date, 83 people have been hospitalized as a result of COVID-19 infection, and 17 had died.
-A total of 609 people have been released from isolation and are considered recovered.
+To date, 84 people have been hospitalized statewide as a result of infection, while 17 have died.
+A total of 618 people have been released from isolation and are considered recovered.